baharev/sdopt-tearing/docs/index.rst

 -------------------------------------------------------------

 Technical systems can be partitioned into smaller blocks along the equipment boundaries in a fairly natural way.
-We call this partitioning the natural block structure.
+We call this partitioning the **natural block structure**.
 The implemented tearing heuristic first orders the blocks, then the equations within each block.
 This is how the :ref:`first picture <spiked-form>` with the spiked form was obtained.
-It is also repeated here:
+For your convenience, exactly the same picture is shown again below.

+.. _OrderingWithBlocks:

 .. image:: ./pics/SpikedForm.png
    :alt: Tearing with the block structure.